 - rectal washouts: A thin tube is inserted into your baby’s bottom and warm saltwater is used to wash out trapped poo.
 This is usually done 1- 2 times a day.
 Parents can learn how to do this at home

-- a temporary stoma: If the child is older or if rectal washouts do not remove enough poo, a temporary stoma can be fitted.
-A stoma is where the small intestine is brought to the surface of the tummy and poo collects in a pouch.
+- a temporary stoma: If the child is older or if rectal washouts do not remove enough poo, a temporary stoma can be formed.
+A stoma is where the intestine is brought to the surface of the tummy and poo collects in a pouch.
 The stoma is removed after surgery

 Children with Hirschsprung’s disease are at risk of enterocolitis.

 It is a serious condition that can develop very quickly and can sometimes be life threatening.

 - explosive and smelly poo (sometimes with blood)

 - a high temperature

 If your baby has these signs they should be taken to hospital urgently.